Nexosis/nexosis.github.io/_guides/Session.md

 The Session object returned also contains some links with urls pointing to resources related to that session:

 * `results` - The results of the session.
-Either the forecasted values or the Impact Analysis results
+Either the forecasted values, the Impact Analysis results, or the results of testing the generated model.
-* `data` - DataSet used for the session.
+* `data` - Data source used for the session.

 ------